 CHAPTER 8: FEELING A DRAFT

-Don Lyle, Indians: Kevin Towers [then the D-backs' GM] was at the game one day with Jim Hendry for the Yankees.
+Don Lyle, Guardians: Kevin Towers [then the D-backs' GM] was at the game one day with Jim Hendry for the Yankees.
 Nobody else was in the stadium but us three.
 I walked down and asked Batesole if I could say something to Aaron.
 I told him, "I've been telling you for the last three years, to hit the ball as hard as you can dead-center and let everything take care of itself.
 Today, I want you to hit the ball out of the park.
 Don't try to hit it to right field.
 Hit it out of the ballpark in BP, and let these two people see your power."
 He had the most massive BP I've ever seen.
 I called Brad [Grant] and said, "Are you sure we don't want to come back and see this guy one more time?
 He's hitting balls I've never seen before."